3 Mistakes to Avoid If You Are Busy Or Driven

 It’s been said; “The road to hell is paved with good intentions”.

 Once upon a time, not so long ago… this phrase was meant to motivate dreamers into action.

-Busy and driven people everywhere are looking for new ways to cope with overwhelming demands on their time and energy.
+Business owners everywhere are looking for new ways to cope with overwhelming demands on their time and energy.
 We all want to be on-point and more effective.
 We also want more time and energy for the people and activities we love.

 For added pressure, since most people are overwhelmed these days, we usually find ourselves surrounded by others who are also struggling.
 Escalating costs, shifting economics and the speed of change are adding an edge to daily existence that is affecting everyone.
 Growing numbers of people are feeling frustrated, helpless and looking outward on high alert.
 Looking outward to protect themselves or for something or someone to change things.

 Unfortunately, staying outwardly focused to find our place in the world brings the opposite result.
 It disconnects us from our center, throws us off balance and is more disempowering than any threat from outside.

 Since I see so many of us struggling to find solution but making matters worse, I decided to list 3 common mistakes to avoid.
 These are the biggest mistakes that I regularly see with busy people – that make the situation WORSE:

 Habitually racing to beat the clock, not taking breaks, or gobbling your food.
 This sets up the mental conditioning of never having “enough.
 Whether it’s never having enough money, time or energy to complete your projects, or for the people and activities you love.
 Like a snake eating its tail… getting no-where fast other than short of breath and eventually sick!

 This is an exhausting pattern and damaging to our internal organs.
 To make things worse, the low self-esteem and hunger this sets up in our neural networks eventually ingrains, becoming insatiable and prophetic.